 My first approach to martial arts dates back to my childhood.
 I was eight when I tasted a bit of Judo.
 However, I did not feel comfortable in such a sport-like activity, competition-based, characterized by a narrow range of techniques mainly focused on projections and falls.
 I quit the classes after a couple of months.
 I was nine when I began to regularly practice Ju Tai Jutsu – an ancient Japanese martial art – at the Yoshin Ryu in Torino.
 There I learned the basics of a spiritual attitude towards a dynamic physical training and the respect for tradition, master and fellows in the practice.
 Throughout five years of intensive training, my master Alessandro Nepote encouraged me to go beyond the techniques and to develop my own personal ‘poetry’.
-Despite his wonderful personality and remarkable pedagogical skills, I felt that Ju Tai Jutsu itself was lacking in a deep knowledge about the human body and mind with their interrelated dynamics.
-After five years of Ju Tai Jutsu, I was ready to move forward.

 At the age of fifteen I met Sergio Volpiano, my master of Kung Fu, from Kung Fu Chang school of Torino.
 Since 1994 I have studied and trained with him in the classical Kung Fu of north China, as transmitted by Master Chang Dsu Yao (1918-1992).
 This meeting has deeply affected my life: Sergio’s teachings went much further than the mere practice of a martial discipline.
 Kung Fu helped me to find a method to proceed with my studies, and to deal with life crises and challenges.
 Throughout the years, I came to understand Kung Fu as a profound way for exploring the interactions between body and mind.